Factors That Influence Food Choices

 Mental health

-Our mental health is another one of the factors that influence food choices.
+Our mental health is another one of the factors that influence food choices, according to our dietitians for mental health.

 For example, depression, anxiety, frustration, anger and so on, are all interlinked with overindulgences in highly palatable foods.
 Rather than dealing with the root cause of unpleasant feelings, which can be challenging and prolonged, it is more simple for some to reach for a piece of sugary, salty or high-fat food that provides temporary relief.